trauma and learning

 Janet Isserlis will continue to maintain this site which remains intact as a resource for adult educators and learners, and is updated regularly.
 Janet Isserlis is solely responsible for its content and upkeep.

 2018 Adult Education Conference, originally scheduled for March 13, was held on June 8.

 2016 Adult Education Conference was held September 29, at New England Tech

 and legislative activity fall within the broaders work of

 addressing systemic and specific issues pertinent to the field of

 pages contain resources related to equity (health, access

 STANDARDS - a page addressing issues of standards development, assessment and outcome measures in the state.
 The page also includes links to Rhode Island's content standards for adult education.

 Adult Learners' Bill of Rights - 1999 Rhode Island legislation.

-This site was designed by Zachary Franklin and Janet Isserlis, and is maintained by Janet Isserlis.
+This site was designed by Zachary Franklin and Janet Isserlis in 1997, and has since been maintained by Janet Isserlis.